 8.1 Key Border Ports in the Region (Country-level)

-What is the growth rate of Latin America Customs Brokerage Market?
+How big is the Latin America Customs Brokerage Market?

 Who are the key players in Latin America Customs Brokerage Market?

-DHL, Livingston International , Expeditors International, Grupo FH (Fernández Hinojosa y Cia.), Rago Group are the major companies operating in Latin America Customs Brokerage Market.
+DHL, Livingston International, Expeditors International, Grupo FH (Fernández Hinojosa y Cia.) and Rago Group are the major companies operating in the Latin America Customs Brokerage Market.